7 GeoSpatial Datasets for Computer Vision Projects

 Significance of GeoSpatial Datasets for Computer Vision Projects

-Computer vision projects can benefit from the data that spatial datasets can offer.
-Here are a few causes for this:
+Computer vision projects can greatly benefit from the rich data provided by spatial datasets.
+Here are a few key reasons why:

 1. Access to Geographic Context